SLC35D4

-Transmembrane protein 241 (aka C18orf45, hVVT) is a ubiquitous sugar transporter protein which in humans is encoded by the TMEM241 gene.
+UDP-N-acetylglucosamine transporter SLC35D4 is a protein which in humans is encoded by the SLC35D4 gene (previously TMEM241).
+SLC35D4 functions to transport UDP-N-acetylglucosamine into the Golgi apparatus.
+It contributes to the breakdown of NPC2 in the lysosomes.

 Gene

 In humans, TMEM241 is a 142,188 bp gene located at 18q11.2 which contains 24 exons.

-Gene Neighborhood
+Gene neighborhood

 TMEM241 is located near CABLES1, RIOK3, and NPC1 on chromosome 18.